Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

 ## Insert ##

-At first we must to insert some rows in the table created before.
+At first we must insert some rows in the table created before.
 ```
   >  INSERT INTO highschool.students(id, name,age,enrolled) VALUES (1, 'Jhon', 16,true);
   >  INSERT INTO highschool.students(id, name,age,enrolled) VALUES (2, 'Eva',20,true);